 Artistic Director of the SCCC Cultural Extravaganza, Royston Tan shared, “The diverse and vibrant Chinese culture in Singapore is something I have always held close to my heart.
 Through Voyage (起航), this has allowed me to work with other like-minded artistes and individuals in this mixed-media showcase to preserve and pass on traditional aspects of our Singapore Chinese culture, while at the same time present these art forms and values in more innovative ways.”

 Tan will also be producing a specially commissioned omnibus film for the inaugural SCCC Cultural Extravaganza.
-667 (回程 667) is an anthology of short films by the next-generation local film directors – Eva Tang (The Songs We Sang), He Shuming (And The Wind Falls), Kirsten Tan (Pop Aye), Liao Jiekai (Red Dragonflies) with Boo Jun Feng (Apprentice), and Jun Chong.
+667 (回程 667) is an anthology of short films by the next-generation local film directors – Eva Tang (The Songs We Sang), He Shuming (And The Wind Falls), Kirsten Tan (Pop Aye), Liao Jiekai (Red Dragonflies), and Jun Chong.
 Trace the journey of these filmmakers as they go in search of their cultural roots and how they make Singapore home, as told through their stories.

 For one night only, Artistic Director of the Chingay Parade, Fan Dong Kai who is also the Artistic Director of SCCC Cultural Extravaganza, will present Sing•浪 Concert, the first such event organised and presented by the SCCC.
 The concert will witness Xinyao icons and current pop artistes sharing the same stage performing Xinyao favourites and popular locally composed songs from the 1980s to present day, re-arranged by renowned Music Director, Goh Kheng Long.
 Artiste line-up includes Liang Wern Fook, Pan Ying, Jiu Jian, Gentle Bones, MICappella, Tay Kewei, Alfred Sim, Ling Kai, Jacky Chew and THELIONCITYBOY.